Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 );
 ```

-This will connect to the Solana Devnet and load some Lamports if needed.
+This will connect to the Solana Devnet and request some test Lamports if needed.

 ### 2. Ping program